 How Anchoring Works in Negotiation

-Negotiation anchoring can help save time by cutting to the chase of negotiation and allowing the person who sets the anchor an advantage during discussion.
+Anchoring in negotiation can help save time by cutting to the chase of negotiation and allowing the person who sets the anchor an advantage during discussion.
 However, leading with an anchor can also give away valuable information to the opposing party and allow them to counter-anchor.
 If the party who leads with their anchor is not skilled in anchor negotiation or has no backup plan as discussions continue, the negotiation will not be in their favor.

 If your opposing negotiator is the one doing the anchoring, information is once again helpful to counteract the effects.
 You should always be relying on numbers that you have gathered primarily and information given by the opposing party secondarily.
 Once you start relying on the information your negotiator has disclosed, you will be falling victim to negotiation anchoring.